|Philip Womack: credit Tatiana von Preussen|

 In 2014, with Clementine Macmillan-Scott and Anna Baddeley, Philip co-founded the magazine SCOOP, now published with Sarah Odedina as its editor-in-chief.

 A lot of people are interested in the surname Womack.
-It is an early English surname, derived from the same word as "womb".
-The meaning of the surname is essentially "stomach", and possibly derives from a diminutive (See the Oxford Dictionary of Surnames).
+It is an ancient English surname, derived from the same word as "womb".
+Womack essentially means "stomach", and possibly derives from a diminutive (See the Oxford Dictionary of Surnames).
 Womack families have always been strongly linked to Yorkshire and Norfolk.
 Early Womacks are recorded in the 14th century in Yorkshire; the ecclesiastical family of Laurence Womack, Bishop of St Davids, was a prominent Royalist family in Norfolk in the 17th century.
 There is a memorial to the Bishop in St Margaret's Church, Westminster.
 You can visit Womack Staithe, Womack Water in Norfolk.
 The surname has also been connected to an 11th century knight named Robertus Wiuhomarch.